johnnovak/RML-Amiga/docs/docs/manual/getting-started.md

 ### Game variants

-Some games have some abbreviations after their names in parenthesis, e.g., **Eye of the Beholder (AGA)** and **Eye of the Beholder (OCS)**.
-These generally specify which exact variant of the game are we dealing with if multiple different releases exist.
+A few games have some abbreviations after their names in parenthesis, e.g., **Eye of the Beholder (AGA)** and **Eye of the Beholder (OCS)**.
+These specify which variant of the game we're dealing with if multiple different releases exist.
 Here's a quick rundown of them:

-- **OCS** --- This stands for Original Chip Set, which is the graphics chip from the original Amiga line (such as the Amiga 500).
-About 98% of the games require OCS, so unless the game has other variants, OCS is simply omitted from the name.
+- **OCS** --- This stands for Original Chip Set, which is the graphics chip of the original Amiga line (such as the Amiga 500).
+About 90% of all Amiga only have an OCS version, so if the game has no other variants, OCS is simply omitted from the name.

-- **AGA** --- x
+- **AGA** --- Later Amigas (Amiga 1200, 4000, and the CD32) had the Advanced

-- **CDTV** --- x

-- **CD32** --- x
+    Graphics Architecture chipset capable of displaying more colours on the screen.
+As AGA games are relatively rare, they always have the AGA suffix in their name.

+- **CDTV**, **CD32** --- These denote CD games for the [two ill-fated Amiga consoles](cdtv-and-cd32-games.md).
+As these are even rarer than AGA games, they all have the CDTV or CD32 suffix.

+Generally, the collection only contains the best version of the games, unless the different versions offer something unique, in which case all are included.
+This is usually the case with later AGA and CD32 re-releases that feature different (but not necessarily better) graphics and in some cases a CD Audio soundtrack or other CD-only extras.

 ### Customising your setup